Registered Nurse, Bachelor of Health Care

 The degree consists of 180 ECTS of common studies and 30 ECTS of alternative studies.

-You can also include courses in foreign languages and entrepreneurial courses into the alternative studies.
+You can also include courses in foreign languages and entrepreneurial courses in the optional studies.
 The training periods will also serve as an opportunity to develop your entrepreneurial skills.

 Content of studies

-The degree studies are full-time studies and attendance is required in part of the courses.
+The degree studies are full-time studies and attendance is required in major parts of the courses.
 The study methods include contact lessons, distance and independent studies, e-learning, internships, and RDI work.
 Internship periods are full-time studies and attendance is required.
+To confirm your internship placements, you are required to be active in placements search, and may be required to travel outside Kuopio municipality.

-We use versatile methods in our education, such as, skills workshops and simulations.
-The guiding principles in nursing education are intercourse between theory and practice, contact lessons and independent studying both by oneself and in teams as well as learning in different expert cultures.
-The student takes an active role in the studies.
+We use versatile methods in our education, such as skills workshops and simulations.
+The guiding principles in nursing education are intercross between theory and practice, contact lessons and independent studying both by oneself and in teams as well as learning in different expert cultures.
+The student takes an active role in their studies.

-During the first year of your studies, you will learn to observe a human being as a psychophysical entity and you will learn the basics of nursing.
-You will learn to use the nursing values and principles to enhance health and functional ability as well as in nursing medical patients.
+During the first year of your studies, you will learn to observe a human being as a psychophysical entity, and you will learn the basics of nursing.
+You will learn to use nursing values and principles to enhance health and functional ability as well as in nursing medical patients.

-During the second year, you will learn to use evidence-based information in the medication of the most common diseases and in perioperative nursing.
-Perioperative nursing covers nursing before, during and after surgical operations.
-During the training periods, you will learn to apply and expand knowledge of nursing children, adolescents and families as well as of mental health and addiction care.
+During the second year, you will learn to use evidence-based information in the medication of the most common diseases in Perioperative nursing, Pediatric and Family nursing and Mental Health and Substance Abuse nursing fields.
+After the theoretical studies, you will have internship periods, where you will learn to apply and expand your nursing knowledge in those fields.

-During the third year, you can apply and analyse information on ageing and the clients’ needs and you can implement nursing in different environments.
+During the third year, you can apply and analyze information on gerontological nursing and home care services and, also, implement health promotion, based on the clients’ needs.
 You will be able to assess the development needs in nursing as well as plan and implement solutions to renew and develop nursing.
 You will also be able to apply the RDI skills you obtained during your studies when planning and writing your thesis.

-During the final year of your studies, you will be able to apply, assess and analyse your nursing skills in different fields, to coordinate your work and to work independently as a nursing expert in an international environment.
+During the final year of your studies, you will be able to apply, assess and analyze your nursing skills in different fields, coordinate your work and work independently as a nursing expert in an international environment.
 You will have the ability to communicate both verbally and in writing with different audiences in and outside the field of nursing.

-The content of nursing studies start with becoming familiar with nursing and proceed to applying the nursing skills in different patient work situations, for example, patients at different ages and with different diseases.
+The content of nursing studies starts with becoming familiar with nursing and proceeds to applying nursing skills in different patient work situations, for example, with patients of different ages and with different diseases.
 Your skills are developed and deepened during the study process.

 The extent of the Degree Programme in Nursing is 210 ECTS.
 You are expected to complete 60 ECTS during each study year; this means 1600 hours of student work.